usnistgov/ccu_validation_scoring/README.md

 **Norm Discovery Mapping Validation**

-To **validate the format of an NDMAP submission** directory against a reference directory with a scoring index file, use the command below.
+Use the command below to **validate the format of an NDMAP submission** directory against a reference directory with a scoring index file.
 This validation only applies to the mapping file, not the original system.

 ```bash
 CCU_scoring validate-ndmap -s <submission_directory> -n <hidden_norm_list_file>